 Thanks to social media and today’s content-sharing culture, there is an increasing desire for singularity.
 People don’t want to travel in the same way as their friends and coworkers.
 Therefore, travel companies need to strengthen their services and focus on personalization.

 Additionally, travelers are more accustomed to enjoying mobile-induced speed.
 The more travel organizations can add mobile features to streamline travel, the happier travelers will be.
 Deloitte’s study points to the rise of the Internet of Things.
 Also, it notes increased cloud computing as prominent growth drivers.

-Platforms like App in the Air are utilizing several schools of technology to create one app experience that eases common customer pain points.
+Platforms like App in the Air are utilizing several schools of innovative technology to create one app experience that eases common customer pain points.
 For example, through machine learning and Augmented Reality, App in the Air allows customers to see a visualization of their seat before they board.
 They can determine the best travel route based on the day, time, and personal travel needs.